zeppelinos/zos-docs/docs/docs/building.md

     }

 A few things to note:
  * This new version extends from the previous one.
 This is a very handy pattern, because the proxy used in ZeppelinOS requires new versions to preserve the state variables.
-TODO why? link to the FAQ maybe?
  * We increased the second argument of `isInitializer`.
 This is the `migrationId`, and is used to keep track of what initializations we need to execute.
 The `initialize` with `migrationId` 0 was executed when we first deployed Basil, so we set this id to 1.
-TODO Link to the FAQ what's migrationID.
  * We can add new state variables and new functions.
 The only thing that we can't do on a contract upgrade is to remove state variables.
-TODO Lint to the FAQ about preserving structure.

 Let's add this version to our ZeppelinOS application and push to the network again: